Laraparis/Laraparis.github.io/README.md

 # Laraparis.github.io
-Our default repository for gh-pages
+Our is default repository for gh-pages